-No Division sponsored performances are to be presented during the last week of classes with the exception of the annual Yuletide Choral Concert.
+No division-sponsored performances are to be presented during the last week of classes except for the annual Yuletide Choral Concert.
 The School of Performing Arts Policy Advisory and Curriculum Committee must approve exceptions.
 Petitions can be made in writing to that committee.